Team-D-13/Quanta/Readme.md

 {Echo}:      Activated at the start of your next turn.

-{Upkeep}:    Upkeep triggers happen at the start of your turn.
+{Upkeep}:    Upkeep is triggered at the start of your turn with the same timing as your draw and quanta gain.

 Exert:       A card can be exerted to activate an effect if not exerted.
 Exerted cards are restored at the start of your turn.